Solutions of a charged scalar field in five-dimensional helicoid solution with electromagnetic field: Conclusion

 We studied a charged and massive scalar field in the background of the Nutku-Ghezelbash-Kumar metric which was obtained by the addition of a time coordinate to the Nutku helicoid metric in a non-trivial way, using the source-free Einstein-Maxwell equations.

 The charged and massive scalar field could be separated into its radial and angular parts.
-The angular part was free of the physical parameters charge and mass, and it could be written as a double confluent Heun equation.
+The angular part was free of the physical parameters charge and mass, and it could be written as a double confluent Heun equation which could also be transformed into a Mathieu equation.
 However, the full radial part could not be solved in terms of a known function in its general form.

 When the charge, mass, and the parameter associated with the electromagnetic field were set to zero, we recovered the double confluent Heun solution in the literature written for the Nutku metric with a trivially added time coordinate.
 The charged and massive scalar field without the electromagnetic field parameter also yielded the double confluent Heun equation.